Thermodynamics of relativistic quantum fields confined in cavities: Applications: BEC-based gravitational wave detectors

-The model of a field contained in a cavity that we have presented in this work applies in a straightforward fashion to this new setup, except that the speed of light $c$ is replaced with the speed of sound $c_s$, see \cite{Sabin:Bruschi:2014}.
-We also assume that the BEC is strongly confined in two dimensions and is therefore effectively 1-dimensional.
-There is ongoing work that aims at extending this idealisation to a realistic 3-dimensional cavity setup.
-Finally, we can model the effect of a sinusoidal impinging gravitational wave as a time dependent cavity length $L(t)=L(1+\epsilon\,\sin(\Omega\,\tau))$ for time $\tau$, where $\epsilon\ll1$ is the amplitude of the wave when it reaches the Earth \cite{Sabin:Bruschi:2014,Abbott:Abbott:2016}.
-Note that we have replaced the perturbative parameter $h$ with $\epsilon$ in this application for the sake of consistency with previous work.
+The model of a field contained in a cavity that we have presented in this work applies in a straightforward fashion to this new setup, except that the speed of light $c$ is replaced with the speed of sound $c_\textrm{S}$, see \cite{Sabin:Bruschi:2014}.
+We also assume that the BEC is \textit{$3$-dimensional}, it is strongly confined in two dimensions and elongated in the $x$ direction.
+In addition, we will consider two scenarios: i) the case where the boundaries are rigid. ii) The case where the boundaries ``free fall'', as in the case of LIGO \cite{Abbott:Abbott:2016}.
+In the former we can model the effect of a sinusoidal impinging gravitational wave as a time dependent cavity length $L_x(t)=L_x(1+h\,\sin(\omega_\text{GW}\,t))$ for time $t$, where $h\ll1$ is the amplitude of the wave and $\omega_\text{GW}$ is its frequency \cite{Bruschi:Louko:2013,Abbott:Abbott:2016}.